sara-nl/demokun/docs/cartesius-demo.md

     cd
     git clone https://github.com/sara-nl/demokun.git

 With this command you first go to your home-directory and then obtain the demo material.
-It will create a directory cartesius-demo.
+It will create a directory demokun.

 ### View coordinates of the molecule

 Go to the benzene directory and view the coordinates file (12 atoms, 6 carbon atoms (C) and 6 hydrogen atoms (H)).

     cd
-    cd cartesius-demo/
+    cd demokun/
     cd examples/
     cd benzene
     cat molecule.zmat

 or

-    cd cartesius-demo/examples/benzene
+    cd demokun/examples/benzene
     cat molecule.zmat

 ### View the molecule (in Molden, only with X11)